Massacres of Albanians in the Balkan Wars: Gjakova

+Bytyci

+In 1913, Serbian forces entered the village of Bytyci and killed 51 men and burned down 2,000 houses.

 Prizren

 When the Serbian army controlled the city of Prizren, it imposed repressive measures against the Albanian civil population; Serbian detachments broke into houses, plundered, committed acts of violence, and killed indiscriminately.
 About 400 people were "eradicated" during the first days of Serbian occupation.
-About 1,500 Albanian bodies lay in the streets, and foreign reporters were barred from the city.
-After the Serbian military and paramilitary operation, Prizren became known as "the kingdom of death".
+According to a witness, about 1,500 Albanian bodies lay in the streets, and foreign reporters were barred from the city.
 General Božidar Janković forced the city's surviving Albanian leaders to sign a statement expressing gratitude to Serbian King Peter I Karađorđević for their liberation.
-An estimated 5,000 Albanians were killed in and around Prizren.
+An estimated 2,000 Albanians were killed in and around Prizren by 1913, which rose to 5,000 in January.
 British traveller Edith Durham and a British military attaché were supposed to visit Prizren in October 1912, but the trip was cancelled by the authorities.
 Durham said, "I asked wounded Montengrins [soldiers] why I was not allowed to go and they laughed and said 'We have not left a nose on an Albanian up there!'
 Not a pretty sight for a British officer."
 Durham eventually visited a northern Albanian outpost in Kosovo, where she met captured Ottoman soldiers whose upper lips and noses had been cut off.

 Although Prizren offered no resistance to Serb forces, it did not avert a bloodbath; Prizren was the second-hardest-hit Albanian city, after Pristina.
 Serb forces invaded homes and abused anyone in their way, and up to 400 people died in the first few days of the Serbian occupation.
 When the Serbian troops set off westwards, they could not find horses to transport their equipment and used 200 Albanians; most collapsed along the way.

 Many Albanians fled to the Austrian consulate, where Oscar Prochazka greeted them.
 The Serbs demanded that they be given up, and the consul refused; the Serbs then stormed the consulate.

+Plava–Gusinje

+Bosniak organizations claim that more than 1,800 Muslims were massacred and 12,000 forced to convert to Serbian Orthodox in Plav-Gusinje.
+Mark Krasniqi from the Academy of Sciences of Kosovo claimed that a total of 8,000 Albanians were killed in the massacres.
+In 1913, Serbian troops massacred 620 unarmed men and boys in the village of Topojan.

+Fshaj

+In 1913, the paper Radničke novine published an article from the Albanische Korrespondenz, reporting that after atrocities had been committed by Serbian troops in the village of Fshaj, the Malesori tribesmen took arms.